 Always up or down

 Our playing of any piece in our classical guitar repertoire will either get better or worse with each day and each practice.
 There is no such thing as true “maintaining”.
 I wish this were different, but it’s just the way it is.

 Our abilities, notions, ideas, concepts, and focus levels are ever-changing.
 We are constantly moving either forward or backward.
 It’s our job in our practice to make sure that we are moving forward.

 Learn it right the first time

 First things first, maintaining music is infinitely easier if you first learn it efficiently.
-By following the 7-step process I laid out elsewhere, you can insure that you are learning and memorizing your music effectively.
+By following the 7-step process, you can insure that you are learning and memorizing your music effectively.